Total Request Live: Post-Carson Daly era

+First cancellation

-In 2007, rumors began circulating stating that the ratings-challenged music video countdown show was to be canceled.
+In 2007, rumors began circulating that the ratings-challenged music video countdown show was to be cancelled.
 In early 2007, an average of 373,000 viewers regularly watched the program.
 New York Daily News were one of the first to publish this rumor.
 In February 2007, MTV said the rumor was unfounded and claimed TRL would continue to air for the foreseeable future.

-The producers of TRL experimented with web-based viewer interaction throughout the 2006–2007 season, showing viral videos, allowing viewers to send feedback on a video via internet forums and webcams, along with a heavy emphasis on MTV's since discontinued Overdrive video portal.
+The producers of TRL experimented with web-based viewer interaction throughout the 2006–2007 season, showing viral videos and allowing viewers to send feedback on a video via internet forums and webcams, along with a heavy emphasis on MTV's since discontinued Overdrive video portal.
 However, MTV still secretly planned to cancel the show and replace one with even more emphasis on viewer interaction, named YouRL (a homophone of URL.)
 Consequently, in July 2007, it was reported that YouRL was not received well by test audiences and the concept was abandoned.
 Total Request Live proceeded with a new season as usual on September 4, marking the tenth season of the show.

-On September 15, 2008, it was announced that TRL would be shut down.
+On September 15, 2008, it was announced that TRL would end.
 The final regular weekday episode aired on November 13, 2008, with guest Seth Green and The All-American Rejects.
 The Rejects spent the entire episode assisting in the tear down of the set which was a theme for the episode.
-At the end of the episode, Lindsey and Damien cooperatively added the last step in the demolition process by shutting down all the lights.
-Preceding was a montage of cast and crew members saying their goodbyes by waving to the camera.

-A three-hour special marking the end of the show aired on November 16, 2008.
+At the end of the episode, Rodrigues and Fahey cooperatively added the last step in the demolition process by shutting down all the lights.
+Preceding this was a montage of cast and crew members saying their goodbyes by waving to the camera.
+Total Finale Live, a three-hour special marking the end of the show, aired on November 16, 2008.
 Several artists made appearances, including Ludacris, Snoop Dogg, Nelly, Beyoncé, 50 Cent, Fall Out Boy, Backstreet Boys, Justin Timberlake, Kid Rock, JC Chasez, Christina Aguilera, Travis Barker, Taylor Swift, Hilary Duff, Eminem, and Korn's Jonathan Davis.
-Former host Carson Daly described the media atmosphere after his departure from TRL, in an interview with TV Guide: "MySpace was sold.
+Former host Carson Daly described the media atmosphere after his departure from TRL in an interview with TV Guide: "MySpace was sold.
 Social networking took off.
 Technology went crazy.
 The whole tectonic shift of mass media.
 There were a lot of reasons why TRL became kind of a different show after I left.
 I don't necessarily think it had anything to with me leaving as much as it had to do with the changing landscape."

-The last music video to be played on TRL (during the final episode) was "...Baby One More Time" by Britney Spears, being the video that made number one on the countdown of the most iconic videos of all time.
-As the show did its final countdown of all-time videos, her now-iconic first hit, "...
-Baby One More Time", emerged as the top video, and played as the credits of the show ran for the last time.
+The last music video to be played on TRL (during the final episode) was "...Baby One More Time" by Britney Spears, as the video that made number one on the countdown of the most iconic videos of all time.